The Cosmostatistics Initiative

 centra_logoA_2019_color_RGB

-This event is partially supported by the Portuguese Fundação para a Ciência e a Tecnologia (FCT) through the Strategic Programme UIDB/FIS/00099/2020 for CENTRA.
+This event is partially supported by the Portuguese Fundação para a Ciência e a Tecnologia (FCT) through the Strategic Programme UIDP/FIS/00099/2020 for CENTRA.